D3rKlabauter/Waterdroid/README.md

 #Waterdroid

-A University-Projekt that focuses on a low-tech solution for automatic watering - fully self contained.
+A University-Projekt with focus on low-tech solutions for automatic watering - fully self contained.

 Work in progress:
 - building a prototype